 - Due to tremendous support from Rider Nation, the program will grant seven dreams this year.

-- The Cameco Touchdown for Dreams program visits Mosaic Stadium for the Oct.
-27th game, where Cameco employees, Rider wives and Cancer Agency staff will sell pink Roughrider merchandise to fans.
-Sale profits will be used to help make the dreams come true.
+- The Cameco Touchdown for Dreams program visited the Mosaic Stadium at the Oct.
+27th game, where Cameco employees, Rider wives and Cancer Agency staff sold pink Roughrider merchandise to fans.
+Sale profits are used to help make the dreams come true.